 Taking higher than recommended doses of methenamine may cause bladder irritation, painful/frequent urination, and bloody/pink urine.
 Tell your doctor right away if you have any of these symptoms.

-Tell your doctor right away if you have any serious side effects, including: mouth sores, unusual headache, ringing in the ears, muscle cramps, swelling of the arms/legs/feet, shortness of breath, confusion, persistent vomiting, bone/joint pain, dizziness, seizures, unusual tiredness/weakness, numbness/tingling/pain/weakness of hands/feet/legs, numbness/tingling around lips, fast/irregular heartbeat, unusual weight gain, signs of kidney problems (such as change in the amount of urine), unusual thirst.
+Tell your doctor right away if you have any serious side effects, including: vomiting that doesn't stop, mouth sores, unusual headache, ringing in the ears, muscle cramps, swelling of the arms/legs/feet, shortness of breath, confusion, bone/joint pain, dizziness, seizures, unusual tiredness/weakness, numbness/tingling/pain/weakness of hands/feet/legs, numbness/tingling around lips, fast/irregular heartbeat, unusual weight gain, signs of kidney problems (such as change in the amount of urine), unusual thirst.

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.